• Accessibility

 In Jefferson County:

-• 100% change at the Thousand Islands Bridge in Alexandria Bay with a full range of fall colors.
+• 100% change and peak at the Thousand Islands Bridge in Alexandria Bay with a full, brilliant range of fall colors.

 In Oswego County:

-• 60% change in Williamstown and the northeastern portion of Oswego County with red, orange and purple leaves.
+• 60% in Oswego with red, orange and purple leaves.

 In St. Lawrence County: